 Typically, the proctoring service provider will have people sitting in a remote location who have been trained to ensure student authentication and prevent/red flag any form of cheating.

 A proctor can monitor up to 16/32 candidates at a time depending on the provider.
 The advantage of this model is that it removes the location constraint of proctoring.

-Disadvantages are that it still requires the exams to be scheduled and since there is equal human involvement as offline proctoring it is not very scalable and is most expensive of all the types.
+Disadvantages are that it still requires the exams to be scheduled and since there is equal human involvement as offline proctoring, it is not very scalable and is the most expensive of all the types.

 2. Recorded Proctoring

 In this method, no proctor is monitoring the feed in real-time.
 Instead, the audio-video and screen share feeds of the test candidates are recorded during the test.